-The School Day
+The School Day from September 2022

-School opens at 8.50am ready to register the children at 9.00am and finishes at 3.15pm.
+School opens at 8.50am ready to register the children at 8.55am and finishes at 3.25pm.
 It is very important that children arrive at school on time.
 Children may arrive at school from 8.45 am in the morning and many children enjoy playing with friends during this time.
 Children and their families may also stay for a little while after school finishes to play with friends.
 All Reception and Key Stage 1 children should be brought to school and collected by an adult.

-Key Stage 1 children have 21 hours and 15 minutes of teaching each week.
-Key Stage 2 children have 23 hours and 35 minutes teaching each week.
+Key Stage 1 children have 25 hours of teaching each week.
+Key Stage 2 children have 25 hours and 25 minutes teaching each week.

 The playgrounds are opened at 8.45am and children can wait on the playground until 8.50am at which time the doors open and children are welcomed into school.
 Senior staff are always on duty on the playgrounds before and after school.
-After 9.00am, parents/carers should take children to the main office as the electronic registers will have been started and we have to ensure that we accurately record who is on site.
+After 8.55am, parents/carers should take children to the main office as the electronic registers will have been started and we have to ensure that we accurately record who is on site.